antononcube/MathematicaForPrediction/MarkdownDocuments/Parametrized-event-records-data-transformations.md

 ### Computation specification

-Using the package [AAp3] we can create computation specification dataset.
+Using the package \[AAp3\] we can create computation specification dataset.
 Below is given an example of constructing a fairly complicated computation specification.

-The package EmptyComputationSpecificationRow can be used to construct the rows of the specification.
+The package function `EmptyComputationSpecificationRow` can be used to construct the rows of the specification.

     EmptyComputationSpecificationRow[]